bcosca/fatfree/readme.md

 [![Twitter](ui/images/twitter.png)](https://twitter.com/phpfatfree)

-### Version 3.6 Is Finally Released!

-The latest official release welcomes the new year with a bang and marks the final milestone in this version of the Fat-Free Framework.
-Packed with exciting new features and outstanding documentation that consumed significant time and effort to develop and refine, version 3.6 is now available for download.
-This edition is packed with a bunch of new usability and security features.
+### Get the latest release!

 F3 has a stable enterprise-class architecture.
 Unbeatable performance, user-friendly features and a lightweight footprint.
 What more can you ask for?
+To get this package, simply download this package or visit the [fatfree-core](https://github.com/bcosca/fatfree-core) repository to find the latest edge-version.

+For all composer users out there:

+*  start a new project using `composer create-project bcosca/fatfree:dev-init`
+*  add fatfree to your existing project with `composer require bcosca/fatfree`

-It is highly recommended that experienced users develop new applications with this version to take advantage of the latest code base and its significant improvements.
+It is highly recommended that experienced users develop new applications with the latest version to take advantage of an updated code base and ongoing improvements.

 ## Please visit FatFreeFramework.com